The Best Arrow Cases and Arrow Holders: Some Favorites

 The piece also comes with two little "tool boxes," so you can store smaller items like broad heads, bow string wax, and so on.
 That's a nice feature.

-There's another Plano arrow case available, and that is...
+There's another Plano arrow case we like, and that is...

 The Plano Bow Max Pillar Lock Series 18 Arrow Case.
 The Plano Bow Max Pillar also carries up to 18 arrows, but the best aspect of this case is that it uses clips to keep arrows in place, rather than soft foam.

 Here's what I mean by that: for many of the arrow cases you'll find, the inside of the arrow case has a soft foam with slits in it, and you push the arrows length-wise into the slits in the foam, and that's what keeps them from separated.
-The Plano Bow Max Pillar has actual clips that hold each individual arrow, meaning that there's zero change that the arrows will come loose and damage one another.
-I love that option—if you're going to spend your money on quality arrows, why not make sure they're 100% safe?
+The Plano Bow Max Pillar has actual clips that hold each individual arrow, meaning that there's a much smaller chance that the arrows will come loose and damage one another.
+I love that option, because it makes me feel like my arrows have an extra measure of safety.

-This is a higher-end option, but it can be a great option.
+This is a higher-end option, but it can be a great choice.
 This one probably gets my vote for best arrow case.
 I've used other Plano products, and they're a fantastic company.

 The MTM Arrow Plus Case.
 If you've been in the archery game for a while, you've probably got a LOT of arrows.
 That's where the MTM Arrow Plus Case becomes a great option.
 It holds up to 48 arrows(!), and the arrows can be quite long—arrows up to 35 inches long can fit in the case.
 That's a fantastic thing if you're a taller archer, or have a very long draw length.

 There are a lot of nice features on this one, too—there's a built-in broadhead wrench near the handle, and space for various tools (i.e., an Allen wrench, wax, hunting scents, etc.).
-It uses foam to keep the arrows in place, but hey, nothing's perfect.
+It uses foam to keep the arrows in place, but hey, that's still pretty good.

 Arrow Tube Reviews